History of microeconomics: Traditional marginalism

 Classic duopoly model of Cournot: reaction functions of both firms (R1 and R2) are derived by imposing profit maximisation, the Nash equilibrium is given by intersection of R1 and R2.
 At equilibrium no firm has a rational self-interest in changing quantities produced.

 An early attempt of mathematizing economics was made by Antoine Augustine Cournot in Researches on the Mathematical Principles of the Theory of Wealth (1838): he described mathematically the law of demand, monopoly, and the spring water duopoly that now bears his name.
 Later, William Stanley Jevons's Theory of Political Economy (1871), Carl Menger's Principles of Economics (1871), and Léon Walras's Elements of Pure Economics: Or the theory of social wealth (1874–77) gave way to what was called the Marginal Revolution.
 Some common ideas behind those works were models or arguments characterized by rational economic agents maximising utility under a budget constraint.
 This arose as a necessity of arguing against the labour theory of value associated with classical economists such as Adam Smith, David Ricardo and Karl Marx, although the theory itself can traced back to earlier writers.
 Walras also went as far as developing the concept of general equilibrium of an economy.

-Smith published The Wealth of Nations in 1776, his emphasis is on the labour saving function of money:
+Smith published The Wealth of Nations in 1776, his emphasis being on the labour saving function of money:

 "The real price of every thing, what every thing really costs to the man who wants to acquire it, is the toil and trouble of acquiring it.
 What every thing is really worth to the man who has acquired it, and who wants to dispose of it or exchange it for something else, is the toil and trouble which it can save to himself, and which it can impose upon other people.
 What is bought with money or with goods is purchased by labour, as much as what we acquire by the toil of our own body.
 That money or those goods indeed save us this toil.
 They contain the value of a certain quantity of labour which we exchange for what is supposed at the time to contain the value of an equal quantity.
 Labour was the first price, the original purchase-money that was paid for all things.
 It was not by gold or by silver, but by labour, that all the wealth of the world was originally purchased; and its value, to those who possess it, and who want to exchange it for some new productions, is precisely equal to the quantity of labour which it can enable them to purchase or command."